 Leo constellation map.
 Image credit: IAU and Sky & Telescope magazine.

 As you know, the moon has a big impact on the visibility of celestial bodies in the night sky.
 So here are the moon’s phases for this month:

 Positions of the planets this month

-Venus: The sister planet can be seen in the constellation of Sagittarius.
+Venus: The sister planet can be seen travelling across the constellation Virgo, not far from Mars and Jupiter.
 Just like Mercury, Venus can only be seen at dawn and dusk.